shmurthy08/ImageCaptionGenerator/README.md

 - Wrote the Image Extraction Feature using InceptionV3

 Dylan Inafuku:
-- Helped create the feature that accepts any image to be inputted and captioned
+- Helped Shree create the feature that accepts any image to be inputted and captioned
 - Helped Shree with the Proposal and Final Report
 - Created the README.md file and Final Presenation slidedeck
 - Found the GloVe embedding file(s) and helped implement it into the model